MWalia10/Apps-made-with-Python/README.md

 # Apps-made-with-Python
 Apps made as a part of Udemy course: The Python Mega Course 2022

-Libraries used: Pandas, Numpy, Matplotlib, Glob, Folium, OpenCV, Bokeh, Pytz, Justpy
+Libraries used: Pandas, Numpy, Matplotlib, Glob, Folium, OpenCV, Bokeh, Pytz, Justpy, Flask